Pictured above: Bay Oaks public art committee meets virtually on April 8, 2020 to tour the site with artists Jonathan

 Ride Art Studio was selected to create a kinetic public art project for Bay Oaks Park.
-The project will be installed in 2021.
-Their design was approved in July 2020 and the sculpture is now in the works.
+Their design was approved in July 2020.

 Bay Oaks Park is Norfolk’s newest park located one block from the sandy beaches and shoreline of the Chesapeake Bay, in the center of a residential area of Norfolk known as Ocean View.
 The park encompasses 11 acres of open space, dunes and many species of trees including live oak trees, some up to 100 years old.
 Live Oak Quercus Virginiana are majestic trees that are emblems of the South and Ocean View with sweeping limbs plunging toward the ground before shooting upward, creating an impressive array of branches.
 On any day one might see egrets, yellow crested night herons or perhaps a bald eagle nestled in the tree branches.
 The park is a triumph of nature and community over development and business.
 Residents fought for the park all the way to the Virginia State Supreme Court.
 Bay Oaks Park is a catalyst for the future of Ocean View, solidifying the history and solidarity of the community voice.